 #7 Get Cozy and Layer Clothing

 Few people realize that layering clothing is an excellent way to save on heating costs.
 There is nothing better on a cold winter’s night than curling up under a warm blanket next to a fire with a cup of hot chocolate.
 Embrace the cozy-factor!
-You can layer clothing and rely on blankets and socks to help keep your body temperature up while keeping your home heating costs down.
+You can layer clothing and rely on blankets, sweaters, and socks to help keep your body temperature up while keeping your home heating costs down.
 Rugs are another great way to add some warmth to your home and your feet.
 Instead of turning up the heat, have you considered double socking or wearing slippers to help keep your feet warm on colder days?
 Personally, our favourite way to get cozy is to pull out the flannel sheets.

 #8 Close Doors to Unused Rooms

 There are other ways to save on heating costs that few people think about…like closing doors to unused rooms.
 These rooms don’t need to be heated and may include offices, guest rooms, and additional bathrooms when not in use.
 Simply close the door and vents in these rooms to help reduce your heating costs.

 If you have a wood-burning fireplace this is one of the best ways to save on heating costs.
 A fireplace can add so much warmth to your home in the winter.
 That said, you must also close the fireplace damper when it is not in use.
 An open damper can create a significant draft in your home and cause your furnace to work harder than it needs to.

 #10 Embrace the Sunshine